 An air horn.
 (We will have extras to provide, if you don’t have one)

 A cell phone in a zip lock plastic bag

 Clothing suitable to protect you from wind and rain, hot and cold.

 Oh yeh, your swimmer’s PRE-MIXED feed and a written schedule.

 Have some fun out there.
 This lake has some real personality and subtly stunning beauty.
 There is nothing like great yacker-swimming teamwork.
-We are thrilled you are joining us for our Eighth Annual Kingdom Swim.
+We are thrilled you are joining us for Kingdom Swim.